gkrinker/VibeParse/test_output/src_script.md

   NavigationMenuViewport,
 }
 ```
-This export statement makes the components available for import in other parts of the application, allowing for modular and reusable design in building user interfaces.
+This export statement makes the `NavigationMenu` components available for import in other files, organizing them into a modular structure that can be reused throughout the application.

+By breaking down the code in this way, we've explored the main concepts behind creating a flexible, styled, and interactive navigation menu using React and Radix UI primitives.

 ---

+## Chapter 5: Files in this chapter (5s)

+This chapter covers the following files:
+src/components/ui/sidebar.tsx
+src/components/ui/skeleton.tsx
+src/components/ui/slider.tsx
+src/components/ui/sonner.tsx
+src/components/ui/switch.tsx
+src/components/ui/table.tsx
+src/components/ui/tabs.tsx
+src/components/ui/textarea.tsx
+src/components/ui/toast.tsx
+src/components/ui/toaster.tsx
+src/components/ui/toggle-group.tsx

+---

-## Scene 1: Understanding the Sidebar Context (30s)
+## Scene 21: Introduction to Sidebar Context (30s)

-In this scene, we'll explore how the sidebar maintains its state across different components using React's context API.
+In this scene, we'll explore the context and state management for the Sidebar component.
+We'll see how the sidebar's state is maintained and shared across various components.

 ### Code Highlights

-**src/components/ui/sidebar.tsx** (lines 33-36):
+**sidebar.tsx** (lines 24-30):
 ```
 type SidebarContext = {
   state: "expanded" | "collapsed"